ATHLETIC TRAINING SERVICES

 To become certified athletic trainers, students must pass a comprehensive test administered by the Board of Certification.
 Once certified, they must meet ongoing continuing education requirements in order to remain certified.

-Georgetown University employs nine certified athletic trainers who work with team physician Dr. Thomas Lardner and in collaboration with an orthopedic surgeon Dr. John Klimkiewicz.
+Georgetown University employs 10 certified athletic trainers who work with team physicians Dr. Blair Heike and Dr. Kori Hudson, in collaboration with orthopedic surgeons Dr. John Klimkiewicz and Dr. William Postma.
 Our certified athletic trainers have passed the certification exam and graduated from athletic training programs.
 The staff has compiled qualifications such as master's degrees in exercise science, athletic training/sports medicine, and science in health and human performance.
-Other staff credentials include massage therapy, EMT certification, certified strength and conditioning specialist and kinesiotaping.

 Each team at Georgetown University is assigned a certified athletic trainer.
 All injuries should be reported to your assigned certified athletic trainer.
 If you do not know who your assigned athletic trainer is please report to the McDonough Arena Athletic Training Room to find your assigned athletic trainer.